bitcoin/bitcoin/README.md

 The master branch is regularly built and tested, but is not guaranteed to be completely stable.
-Tags are regularly created to indicate new official, stable release versions of Bitcoin.
-If you would like to help test the Bitcoin core, please contact QA@BitcoinTesting.org.
+Tags are regularly created to indicate new official, stable release versions of Litecoin.

 Feature branches are created when there are major new features being worked on by several people.